-- (1) Where new development is proposed within an area which has been identified as containing known archaeological resources or having archaeological resource potential, a development proponent shall undertake an archaeological impact assessment of the property in accordance with the archaeological assessment and technical guidelines of the Ministry of Tourism, Culture and Sport.
+(1) Where new development is proposed within an area which has been identified as containing known archaeological resources or having archaeological resource potential, a development proponent shall undertake an archaeological impact assessment of the property in accordance with the archaeological assessment and technical guidelines of the Ministry of Tourism, Culture and Sport.
 Such assessments shall be undertaken by a consultant archaeologist licensed pursuant to the provisions of Section 38 of the Ontario Heritage Act.
 Adequate measures shall be undertaken to mitigate potential impacts upon identified significant archaeological resources.
-Impact mitigation may include preservation in situ as the preferred method, followed by avoidance and removal if necessary. - (2) Any alterations to known archaeological sites shall only be performed by licensed archaeologists, as per Section 48 of the Ontario Heritage Act.
+Impact mitigation may include preservation in situ as the preferred method, followed by avoidance and removal if necessary.

+- (2) The Algonquins of Ontario shall be notified, through the Algonquins of Ontario Consultation Office, if any artifacts of aboriginal interest or human remains are encountered during development. - (3) Any alterations to known archaeological sites shall only be performed by licensed archaeologists, as per Section 48 of the Ontario Heritage Act.
 Council may maintain the integrity of archaeological resources by adopting zoning by-laws under Section 34(1) 3.3. of the Ontario Planning Act R.S.O.
-1996, to prohibit any land use activities or the erection of buildings or structures on land which is a site of a significant archaeological resource.

-- (3) In considering applications for waterfront development, Council shall ensure that archaeological and cultural heritage resources both on shore and in the water are not adversely affected.
-For applications adjacent (within 300 metres) to navigable waterbodies, the policies of this section shall apply. - (4) In considering a subdivision application or a major commercial development, Council shall ensure that archaeological and cultural heritage resources on the proposed developed site are not adversely affected. - (5) Council shall make every effort to conserve and protect known areas of archaeological potential when undertaking municipal public works, such as roads and infrastructure projects, carried out under the Municipal Class Environmental Assessment (EA) process.
+1996, to prohibit any land use activities or the erection of buildings or structures on land which is a site of a significant archaeological resource. - (4) In considering applications for waterfront development, Council shall ensure that archaeological and cultural heritage resources both on shore and in the water are not adversely affected.
+For applications adjacent (within 300 metres) to navigable waterbodies, the policies of this section shall apply. - (5) In considering a subdivision application or a major commercial development, Council shall ensure that archaeological and cultural heritage resources on the proposed developed site are not adversely affected. - (6) Council shall make every effort to conserve and protect known areas of archaeological potential when undertaking municipal public works, such as roads and infrastructure projects, carried out under the Municipal Class Environmental Assessment (EA) process.